 The city’s main drag is full of rustic restaurants with hearty American food alongside souvenir gift shops.
 Most places have a kid’s menu and children are welcome virtually everywhere!
 Two of the most popular family friendly restaurants in Gatlinburg are Log Cabin Pancake House and Big Daddy’s Pizzeria.
 If you hire a sitter for a break from the kids, or are traveling with creative teenagers, consider checking out the thriving artist community for unique shopping and workshops.

-Tourism is the main industry in the area so there are lots of hotels, secluded cabins, and AirBNBs to choose from.
+Tourism is the main industry in the area so there are lots of hotels or great cabins on Airbnb in Gatlinburg to choose from.
 If you’re looking for more of a relaxing vacation instead of an exploration adventure, opt for one of the family friendly resorts that have in-house activities, a water park, and restaurants like Dollywood’s Dreammore Resort & Spa, Riverstone Resort & Spa, or Country Cascades Waterpark Resort.

 If you run out of things to do in Gatlinburg, consider a day trip within the area.
 Gatlinburg is just an hour and a half away from Asheville, so keep exploring the mountains and find out what different things to do with kids in Asheville there are to consider for a day trip!
 On the other side of the national park is Cherokee, North Carolina, which also has tourist attractions and is a fun place to spend an afternoon.